Holiday Gin Mule

 Cocktail History

-The Holiday Gin Mule is a Sips From Scripts original cocktail that we created for a sampling event at a local grocery store during the holidays.
-This recipe was specifically made to use with La Crosse Distilling Company’s Christmas Gin, a limited edition spirit flavored with blackcurrant and released at Christmastime.
-The bitterness of the spirit is then tempered with the sweetness of our homemade apple cinnamon syrup, lime juice, and ginger beer.
+The Holiday Gin Mule is a Sips From Scripts original cocktail that was created for a sampling event at a local grocery store during the holidays.
+The recipe was made for La Crosse Distilling Company’s Christmas Gin, a limited edition spirit flavored with blackcurrant and released at Christmastime.
+The bitterness of the spirit is tempered with the sweetness of a homemade apple cinnamon syrup, lime juice, and ginger beer.

 Cocktail Ingredients